Kevinrd11/HomeRentalAdminDashboard/INTERVIEW_NOTES.md

 In a production version, I would replace this with backend authentication, secure HTTP-only cookies, session expiration, password hashing, and potentially multi-factor authentication.

-## Why Mock Property Data Was Chosen

-Mock property data keeps the demo deterministic and avoids spending interview time on backend setup, database schema, migrations, seed scripts, or hosting.
-This was a deliberate scope decision to focus on the requested UI, routing, component structure, and weather API integration.

-The data is tailored to a Costa Rica rental company while still being structured like a realistic API model, with fields such as `id`, `name`, `address`, `city`, `country`, `price`, `imageUrl`, `latitude`, and `longitude`, so it could be replaced with an API response later.

 ## How the Weather API Integration Works